justajeffy/arsenalsuite/cpp/lib/sip/sphinx/using.rst

       SIP specification.
 The build system provides support to ``configure.py`` scripts for working out the correct tags to use according to which version of the library is actually installed.

-    - The ``public`` keyword used in defining the super-classes has been removed.
-This is not supported by SIP.

     - The :aanno:`TransferThis` annotation has been added to the constructor's argument.
 It specifies that if the argument is not 0 (i.e. the ``Hello``